Women: Vitamin D May Sharpen Your Thinking

 What’s a woman to do?
 Talk to your doctor about your personal risks for dementia and ask about checking your vitamin D levels.

-Learn more about how Not Having Enough Vitamin D May Pose a Risk to Women’s Thinking Skills
+Learn more about how Not Having Enough Vitamin D May Increase Risk of Cognitive Decline.

 This content is provided for informational purposes only and is not intended to provide any expert, professional or specialty advice or recommendations.
 Readers are urged to consult with their medical providers for all questions.